PERSONALITY DISORDERS TREATMENT

 - Obsessive-compulsive personality disorder (OCPD).
 OCPD differs from OCD, which is in the anxiety spectrum.
-OCPD features obsessive about achieving perfection, do not delegate responsibilities to others, puts work ahead of relationships and leisure, rigid and stubborn, miserly with money, seek to control others.
+OCPD features obsessive with achieving perfection, does not delegate responsibilities to others, putting work ahead of relationships and leisure, being rigid and stubborn, being miserly with money, seeks to control others.

 Causes of Personality Disorders